 From 2001, new artists - from France and all over the world - joined the gallery: Bruno Perramant (France), Damien Deroubaix (France), Laurent Tixador (France), Renaud Auguste-Dormeuil (France), Joana Hadjithomas et Khalil Joreige (Lebanon), Noritoshi Hirakawa (Japan), The Blue Noses (Russia), Patrick Tosani (France), Martin Dammann (Germany) ,Meschac Gaba (Benin), Marcel Van Eeden (Netherlands) and as of 2014 Otobong Nkanga (Nigeria) Athi-Patra Ruga (South Africa), Vivien Roubaud (France), Dominique Zinkpè (Benin) and Lars Fredrikson Estate (Sweden).

-In Situ fabienne leclerc strives to show the work of its artists in the gallery, in associated museums and institutions, and to produce and edit artist catalogues and books.
+In Situ - fabienne leclerc strives to support and promote the work of its artists in the gallery, in associated museums and institutions, and to produce and edit artist catalogues and books.